Gwenhwyfach: False Guinevere

 The Lancelot-Grail cycle introduced a possibly related character known as "the False Guinevere" or "Guinevere the False".
 She is the real Guinevere's namesake identical but evil half-sister by a different mother.
 Also known as the Lady of Camelide (Dame de Camelide), she bewitches Arthur and turns him against the real Guinevere.
 She later dies of disease, confessing on her deathbed.
 (In the non-cyclical Lancelot, she confesses and is then burned after Lancelot wins a trial by combat against her three champions.)

 Modern stories

 Some modern writers associate Gwenhwyfach with Mordred, presumably due to her association with Camlann; she appears as the traitor's wife in Thomas Love Peacock's novel The Misfortunes of Elphin (1829), for example.
-In Bernard Cornwell's Enemy of God (1996), she is Guinevere's delusional and dim-witted fat sister who aids Arthur in his supposed "rescue" of Guinevere from Lancelot's castle and later becomes completely insane while living all alone.
+Other modern writers combine Gwenhwyfach with the impostor or False Guinevere explicitly, as with Mercedes Lackey's novel Gwenhwyfar: The White Spirit (2009).
+In Bernard Cornwell's Enemy of God (1996), she is Guinevere's unattractive younger sister who aids Arthur in his supposed "rescue" of Guinevere from the Sea Palace.
+She remains at the palace alone waiting for Lancelot, whom she mistakenly believes is in love with her, mirroring the story of The Lady of Shalott.